Joselyne123/instagram/README.md

 every user can post any picture by creating and account and view all picture posted those you follower

-## Project instruction
-to start using this app you can first clone it on github and user visual code for writing codes
 ## Technology used
 * Python3.6
 * Django